 Magnetic resonance imaging (MRI) at 11 and 14 years of age showed extensive abnormalities of the cerebral white matter with prominent involvement of the U-fibers.
 The abnormal white matter had a slightly swollen appearance with some widening of the gyri.
 Proton magnetic resonance spectroscopy (MRS), performed at 14 years of age, revealed abnormal resonances in the 3.5-4.0 ppm region, corresponding to arabitol and ribitol.

 RPI deficiency is a block in the reversible part of the pentose phosphate pathway (PPP, Figs. 94-2 and 94-1).
 In theory, this defect leads to a decreased capacity to interconvert ribulose-5-phosphate (ribulose-5P) and ribose-5P.
 The diagnosis can be made by analysis of sugars and polyols in urine, plasma, or cerebrospinal fluid (CSF).
 Urinary ribitol and arabitol, as well as D-xylulose, are highly elevated (more than 10 times the upper limit of the reference ranges) (Table 94–1).
 These metabolites are postulated to derive from PPP intermediates (Fig.94-1).
 Extremely high concentrations of the pentitols are also found in CSF (>100 times higher than the upper limit of the reference range).
 The concentrations of ribitol and arabitol displayed a brain/CSF/plasma gradient of 70:40:1 for arabitol and 125:55:1 for ribitol.
 Myo-inositol concentration in CSF is decreased (two- to tenfold compared to controls)2.
 Erythritol is low to normal in urine, plasma and CSF.

 Pentose phosphate pathway.
-The dashed arrows indicate conversions that have not yet been proven in ...
+The dashed arrows indicate conversions that have not ...